tessamcdonnel/STAT-217-R-Course/chapter4.md

 You probably noticed that two samples you took (of the same variable and size) were not the same.

-This is because `sample1` and `sample2` are *random* samples; so each time R takes a random sample of 20 from `allergic` the values will be different.
+This is because `sample1` and `sample2` are *random* samples; so each time R takes a random sample of 20 from `allergic`, the values will be different.

-One way to control this is using `set.seed(number)` function.
-If you type this before creating your random sample, your sample won't change every time you Knit it.
+Sometimes we want to keep the **same** random sample because it gets confusing when the values change every time you Knit it.
+To do this, we use the `set.seed(number)` function.
+If you type this **before** creating your random sample, your sample will be the same random sample every time you Knit it.

 Note: *Any* number can go inside the `set.seed()` function
 *** =instructions